hande-qmc/hande-www/README.rst

 Funding
 -------

-We are greatful for funding from EPSRC, Royal Society and Royal Commission of 1851 and the research environment provided by the Thomas Young Centre.
+Our team receives funding from EPSRC, the Royal Society, and the Royal Commission for the Exhibition of 1851.
+We are also grateful for a research environment provided by the Thomas Young Centre.

 References
 ----------